floatzcss/floatz/README.md

 TODO: Examples with equal heights

 ### Layouting pages with panels
 Since version 1.2.0 **floatz** provides a layouting mechanism called *panel layout*.
-With this mechanism, that has its origins in [Google Web Toolkit](http://www.gwtproject.org/doc/latest/DevGuideUiPanels.html) it is possible to create modern desktop like layouts that are utilizing the whole browser view port.
-This kind of layout mechanism gets even more interesting in times of mobile apps.
+With this mechanism, that has its origins in [Google Web Toolkits layout panels](http://www.gwtproject.org/doc/latest/DevGuideUiPanels.html) it is possible to create modern desktop like layouts that are utilizing the whole browser view port, which can also be interesing for developing HTML based mobile apps.